Latest Release

 Leftover Volumes in Cross-Zone Restarts: If a restarted job runs before the old node is reclaimed, the system may fail to remove the old EBS volume, leaving an orphaned volume in the user’s environment.

-Spot reclaim protection is not supported during restore: If a spot reclaim happens during restore, the job will re-run from the beginning.
+Spot Reclaim Protection is not Supported during Restore: If a spot reclaim happens during restore, MMBatch will retry the restore on a new instance.

-Managed EBS needs to be enabled: This is required for file consistency when saving files under root when running on Amazon Linux 2 and using Juice FS for scrach and checkpoint directories.
+Managed EBS needs to be enabled: This is required for file consistency when saving files under root when running on Amazon Linux 2 and using Juice FS for scratch and checkpoint directories.

 MMBatch checkpoint does not support file-backed memory: File-backed memory is considered quadrant #3 and #4 in Linux TOP command output.
 An example of file-backed memory could be saved to files under /dev/shm, which is a temporary file storage filesystem that uses memory for the backing store.